Instagram: The Business Case

 1. Post More Than Food Pictures

-People love seeing tantalizing food photos as well as posting them.
+People love seeing tantalizing food photos as well as posting them—in fact, we wrote an article on how to optimize your food photos.
 As a restaurant manager, however, there’s much more you can post to promote your establishment that goes beyond showing photos of your menu items.

 Instead, don’t forget to show the whole picture and what else your business has to offer.
 If you have a back deck that has a water view or the perfect sunset spot, capture that for your Instagram page.
 Perhaps you have live music on certain nights; snap a photo of the band performing (they will also appreciate the free publicity).